 What we don’t: Only comes in one size; less durable than the Fenix.

-Garmin’s Fenix 7 is hard to beat for backcountry exploration, but the Forerunner 965 is a top-notch sports watch for serious and data-hungry athletes who like to stick a little closer to home.
+Garmin’s Fenix 7 is hard to beat for backcountry exploration, but the Forerunner 965 is a top-notch fitness watch for serious and data-hungry athletes who like to stick a little closer to home.
 You get a very similar feature set, including multi-band GNSS support, a barometric altimeter and compass, an optical heart rate monitor and pulse oximeter, music storage, and great navigation with preloaded topographic, road, and trail maps.
-But what stands out about the Forerunner is its size: While the 2.8-ounce Fenix can feel overly bulky for activities like running and swimming, the sleek 965 clocks in at only 1.9 ounces.
+But what stands out about the Forerunner is its size: While the 2.8-ounce Fenix 7 can feel overly bulky for activities like running and swimming, the sleek 965 clocks in at only 1.9 ounces.
 It all adds up to a premium watch that’s purpose-built for triathletes, runners, cyclists, and others focused on traveling fast and light.

 See the Garmin Forerunner 965

-Best Sports Watch with Everyday Appeal
+Best Fitness Watch with Everyday Appeal

 5. Garmin vívoactive 5 ($300)

-Battery: Lithium-ion (21 hrs in GPS mode)
+Battery: Lithium-ion (11 days in smartwatch mode)

 Diameters: 42.2mm